 Tyco is a “qualified foreign corporation” for U.S. federal income tax purposes.
-Therefore, its dividends generally are eligible for “qualified dividend” treatment.
+Therefore, dividends generally are eligible for “qualified dividend” treatment.
 Whether dividends paid by Tyco in fact constitute “qualified dividends” to any shareholder depends on that shareholder’s specific circumstances, including the shareholder’s holding period for the Tyco shares on which such dividends are received.
 U.S. shareholders are advised to consult their own tax advisors concerning the treatment of dividends paid by Tyco as “qualified dividends” in their particular circumstances.

 IMPORTANT NOTE: Any tax information provided herein, including the answer to the above question is provided for your information only and does not constitute tax advice provided by Tyco.
-The information is accurate as of the date of it first publication (April 23, 2010) and we undertake no duty to update this information for subsequent changes in tax law or for any other reason.
+The information is accurate as of the date of it first publication (February 2, 2015) and we undertake no duty to update this information for subsequent changes in tax law or for any other reason.
 Please consult your own tax advisor for tax advice related to your ownership of Tyco common shares.